svenaas/mefideleted/README.md

 ### Heroku Account

-In my use this application does not require more than a free tier of service from Heroku or associated service providers, but your use may differ.
+In my use this application does not require more than a free tier of service from Heroku, but your use may differ.
+This app also uses two Heroku add-ons, both also at their free tiers:

-Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.

-## Motivation

-[TODO]
+- [Redis To Go](https://addons.heroku.com/redistogo) as a simple key/value data store.

+- [Heroku Scheduler](https://addons.heroku.com/scheduler) to run the app every 10 minutes.

 ## Deployment

 After you've created your application in Heroku you'll need to add Heroku as a Git remote from your working directory:

     heroku git:remote -a mefideleted

 If you need Heroku addons you can add them at this time as well: